mezez/mez-portfolio/README.md

 Project is only just starting and open to contributions.

-Currently having difficulties intregrating UI elements from https://github.com/contiamo/operational-ui, a great tool for making usage of UI elemets really easy and amazing.
+Ideally, app is meant to  intregrate UI elements from https://github.com/contiamo/operational-ui, a great tool for making usage of UI elemets really easy and amazing.